Canissia/Spill-the_Tea/README.md

 My goal was to make an interactive one-page app that displays both Tea type and Preparation Instructions.

-The page includes three cards that flip over with hoover effect.
+The page includes three cards that flip over with hover effect.
 I googled how to achieve the ‘flip’ animation.

 I really enjoyed making this 6 hour project.
 I think the overall design: calm colors, smooth transition, and centeredness is the embodiment of “Tea Time”.
 It caused a lot of experience in flex-box as the page is responsive to different resolutions.